Railway-Op-Sim/JP-Enoshima-Railway/Documentation/README.md

 ## Simulation

 The simulation depicts the full 10km route and contains a single timetable representing a typical week day operation of the line.
-Initially all rolling stock is stabled either at *Enoshima Sidings* or *Gokurakuji Depot*,
+Initially all rolling stock is stabled either at *Enoshima Sidings* or *Gokurakuji Depot*.

 ### Tips